-OEA-IAC Doald Consideration for Appointment Committee Function Be elected by UniServ Council, approved by OEA Board Interest/experience in fundraising Commitment to promoting pro-public school elected officials, including at monthly • The OEA PAC Board is a Political Action Committee of the Association.
+- Be elected by UniServ Council, approved by OEA Board - Interest/experience in fundraising - Commitment to promoting pro-public school elected officials, including at monthly UniServ Council meetings - Be a PAC contributor for at least one year prior to election

+• The OEA PAC Board is a Political Action Committee of the Association.
 PAC Board members are elected by the members of their UniServ Council.
 The PAC Board works to elect pro-public education candidates.
-UniServ Council meetings • Be a PAC contributor for at least one year prior to election